 Shushan Bridge, Covered bridge in Shushan, New York.

-Shushan Bridge is a covered wooden bridge with a Town lattice truss design made of diagonal planks fastened with wooden pegs.
-It crosses the Batten Kill River and contains 46 individual panels constructed from different wood species.
+Shushan Bridge is a covered wooden bridge in Shushan, New York, built using a Town lattice truss design where diagonal planks are fastened with wooden pegs.
+It spans the Batten Kill River and is made up of 46 individual panels, each constructed from different wood species.

 The community of curious travelers